radical-semiconductor/woodpecker/README.md

 ## Task Description

 The company needs the processor to perform an [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) signature, so that the AIs stored on corporate servers can verify their endpoint.
 Fortunately, their main processor has hashing capabilities, so you just need to implement addition and scalar multiplication on an elliptic curve.
+If you want to perform hashing however, you can still do so by implementing the SHA256 compression function, where the main processor can then ensure that the message will be properly padded and fit in a single block.

 Moreover, these particular AIs have a very low standard of cryptographic security (they're very trusting), so you'll only be using a 16-bit curve.
 For reference, the base field is $\operatorname{GF}(q)$ for $q = 2^{16} - 17$, with curve
 $$y^2 = x^3 - 3x + 48879.$$